BHUVNESHX10/xd/README.md

-# xd
+.
- # 🔍 xd - Python GUI Port Scanner
+ # 🔍 PYTHON GUI PORT SCANNER
 A beginner-friendly Python GUI tool to scan open ports on a given IP or domain using `socket` and `Tkinter`.

 ## 📌 Features